 After crossing the bridge leading into the main section of the park, we stopped to admire the strong, white pillars of Altar a la Patria which commemorates the six teenaged boys who died defending the Castillo de Chapultepec from invading US forces in 1852.

-Castillo de Chapultepec
+11. Castillo de Chapultepec

 Castillo de Chapultepec was built in 1785 for the Viceroy of New Spain and subsequently served as the official residence of the President of Mexico until it became a museum in 1939.

-The walk to the castle is long and slightly uphill, but anyone in reasonable shape can do it.
-The pathway is beautifully landscaped and offers nice views of the surrounding city below.
+The walk to the Chapultepec Castle is long and slightly uphill, but anyone in reasonable shape can do it.
+The pathway is beautifully landscaped and offers nice views of Mexico City below.
 Our kids walked the whole way, but they were pretty slow given the slight uphill.